 The first blog came to be in 1994 when a computer developer put HTML examples into one of his sites.
 It took a few more years for blogging to catch on.
-In 1997, the term “weblog” was coined, and a year later, the idea of creating a communal space for logging thoughts and ideas online came into fruition.
+In 1997, the term “weblog” was coined, and a year later, the idea of creating a communal space for logging thoughts and ideas online came to fruition.
 Finally, the idea of “blogging” took off in 1999 and continues today.

 Early on, blogs were written by tech enthusiasts, young moms, and other niche groups that could gain a lot from sharing information with one another.
-For the past ten years or so, most major publications also had blogs.
+For the past ten years or so, most major publications have also had blogs.
 Blogging has become so mainstream that nearly any person or brand that wants to be seen as a thought leader has a blog.

 While blogging can take on many structures and formats, today’s blogger typically follows three main blog formats.
 The first is what is now considered a traditional blog (like this one) in which a person or group with information on a specific subject writes educational and informational articles for their audience.
 Then there’s the microblog, which lives on sites like Twitter and Tumblr.
 Per their name, they are short-form blogs.
 The final type is the vlog (video + blog), which is generally found on YouTube.
-Vlogs can be done in a variety of ways but generally focus on one subject—the creator—going about their day.
+Vlogs can be done in various ways but generally focus on one subject—the creator—going about their day.

 Since blogging is a simple and straightforward way of sharing information, you can find a blog on basically any topic.
 From food to fashion, tech to travel, business to bars, someone somewhere is blogging about it.

 Content marketing, on the other hand, involves a much wider variety of media than just blogging.
-It encompasses social media, audio files of podcasts, different types of video content (today this includes the short-form skits of TikTok and longer documentary-style pieces on YouTube), live events and, yes, blogs!
+It encompasses social media, audio files of podcasts, different types of video content (today, this includes the short-form skits of TikTok and longer documentary-style pieces on YouTube), live events, and, yes, blogs!

 The difference between blogging and content marketing boils down to this:

-Content marketing is an umbrella term that includes blogs, but isn’t just blogs.
+Content marketing is an umbrella term that includes blogs but isn’t just blogs.